 All residence halls are locked 24 hours a day.
 Residents are issued a key at move-in that opens their building, suite and bedroom door.
 Visitors can only gain entry by entering with a current resident hall student.
 See our Guest Policy for more information.

 Smoke detectors are in each room and the complex is monitored with a fire alarm system and security cameras.

 Security cameras: Exterior security cameras are installed at the residence halls for the safety of all residents.

-- In every residence hall, a Resident Assistant is assigned to enforce safety and security policies as well as keep an eye on the health and safety of the residents.
+Student staff members (Resident Assistants and Administrative Resident Assistants) are on duty from 8pm-Midnight every night, and are on-call 24 hours a day.
+Resident Assistants are expected to report anything unusual to the professional staff for a coordinated response.
+In every residence hall, a Resident Assistant is assigned to enforce safety and security policies as well as keep an eye on the health and safety of the residents.